Supreme Court dismisses plea to stop India’s military exports to Israel amid war on Gaza

 The court said it did not have the jurisdiction to pass such orders, as such matters were within the domain of foreign policy.

-The Supreme Court on Monday dismissed a petition seeking directions to stop military exports from India to Israel amid the ongoing war on Gaza.
+The Supreme Court on Monday dismissed a petition seeking directions to stop military exports from India to Israel amid Tel Aviv’s war on Gaza.

 A bench comprising Chief Justice DY Chandrachud and Justices JB Pardiwala and Manoj Misra said that the court did not have the jurisdiction to pass such orders, as such matters were within the domain of foreign policy.

-The petition was filed by 11 persons including former civil servants Ashok Kumar Sharma and Meena Gupta, and activists Harsh Mander, Jean Dreze and Nikhil Dey, Live Law reported.
+The petition was filed by 11 persons including former civil servants Ashok Kumar Sharma and Meena Gupta, and activists Harsh Mander, Jean Drèze and Nikhil Dey, Live Law reported.

 Prashant Bhushan, the counsel for the petitioners, cited judgements by the International Court of Justice directing Israel to take measures to prevent acts of genocide in the Gaza Strip.
 He argued that India is bound by international treaties seeking to ban the supply of military weapons to states that have engaged in war crimes or genocide.